 Named for Yee Mee Loo restaurant and bar in Chinatown, the newly-built back room - previously the Formosa's smoking patio - is the epitome of Green's creative and thoughtful approach to the restoration.
 One of the highlights of this space is the ornate backbar from the original Yee Me Loo lounge, aka the "Kwan Yin Temple."
 A decade after Yee Mee Loo closed in 1989, the salvaged Kwan Yin backbar was installed at Cinnabar in Glendale.
 After languishing in storage, the backbar was acquired by Green in September 2018.
 The pagoda roof tiles that cover the new Yee Mee Loo bar were sourced from the Warner Bros.
 Design Studio.

 There are black and white celebrity headshots in Yee Mee Loo as well, but there's a significant twist.
 Beginning with Marion Wong, who directed the earliest feature film by an Asian American in 1917, the 60 photos displayed on a ceiling beam trace a timeline of pioneering Asian American film, TV, stage and radio performers.
-The timeline was created by Arthur Dong, an Oscar® nominated filmmaker and author of Forbidden City, USA: Chinatown Nightclubs 1936-1970 and the upcoming Hollywood Chinese: The Chinese in American Feature Films.
+The timeline was created by Arthur Dong, an Oscar® nominated filmmaker and author of Forbidden City, USA: Chinatown Nightclubs 1936-1970 and Hollywood Chinese: The Chinese in American Feature Films.

-Dong's new book is the inspiration for Hollywood Chinese at the Formosa, an exhibit of photos and lobby cards from his collection of movie memorabilia centered on the depiction of Chinese in American feature films.
+Dong's 2019 book is the inspiration for Hollywood Chinese at the Formosa, an exhibit of photos and lobby cards from his collection of movie memorabilia centered on the depiction of Chinese in American feature films.
 Throughout Yee Mee Loo, guests can view artifacts from Dong's archive, organized by themes such as westerns, crime dramas, and musicals.
 Green says, "The Formosa in many ways is Hollywood Chinese, so we decided to really tell a story about the influence of Chinese Americans in early Hollywood."

-Little Fatty chef-owner David Kuo has created a menu of modern takes on the Taiwanese American cuisine served during the height of the Formosa's fame.
+Little Fatty chef-owner David Kuo created a menu of modern takes on the Taiwanese American cuisine served during the height of the Formosa's fame.
 Little Fatty favorites like Dan Dan Mian and General Tso’s Cauliflower are offered alongside new dishes such as the Formosa Chicken Salad and Kuo's version of Beef with Broccoli, inspired by Little Fatty's signature sizzling black pepper beef.

 7156 Santa Monica Blvd, West Hollywood 90046